20 Best Hokkien Mee Stalls In Singapore You Must Try | Eatbook.sg

 7. YouFu Fried Hokkien Prawn Mee

-Making it into our 10 favourite plates of hokkien mee is YouFu Fried Hokkien Prawn Mee.
-Run by 21-year-old Andre, who started frying hokkien mee at the tender age of 14, YouFu blew our minds on our first bite.
-You get a choice of thin or thick bee hoon here, which gets you respectively a dry, or wet, plate of hokkien mee.
-Opt for the $6 plate and above to get served on an opeh leaf, lending the hokkien mee a delightful flavour.
+Making it into our 10 favourite plates of Hokkien mee is YouFu Fried Hokkien Prawn Mee.
+Run by a young hawker, YouFu blew our minds on our first bite.
+You get a thin or thick bee hoon here, which gets you a dry or wet plate of Hokkien mee.
+Prices range from $6 to $10, and you’ll get your plate of noodles served on an opeh leaf, lending the Hokkien mee a delightful flavour.

 Address: 505 Beach Road, #01-57, Golden Mile Food Centre, Singapore 19958